Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use this to check handshake progress or review completed exchanges', providing clear context for when to use the tool.
-It does not specify when not to use it or name alternatives, but the usage guidance is sufficient for an agent.
+The description explicitly says 'Use this to check handshake progress or review completed exchanges', providing clear context for when to invoke this tool.
+However, it does not state when not to use it or mention alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.